Newsroom

 A study published in the Journal of Urology examined the relationship between the presence of arsenic in urine and kidney cancer (renal cell carcinoma), the most common form of cancer of the kidneys.
 Their conclusion was that the level of arsenic present in urine is strongly related to the… more

 Nanoparticles, extremely small man-made structures, hold great promise as cancer treatment delivery systems.
 The tiny hollow particles can carry drugs directly to cancer cells.
-A stumbling block for their use has been the rapid elimination of the particles from the circulation.
-Researchers from… more
+A stumbling block for their use has been the rapid elimination of the particles from the circulation. … more

 CancerQuest.org has created an interactive 'Cervical Cancer Awareness Town' that lets users watch as 'citizens' discuss issues about human papillomavirus (HPV) and cervical cancer.
 The material is available in English and Spanish.